Idaho Conservation League: Wild landscapes

 One of Idaho Conservation League's most recent successes was the protection of the Owyhee Wilderness in Southwest Idaho as part of the Owyhee Initiative.
 The Owyhee Wilderness, which was signed into law in 2009, is the first wilderness area to be designated in Idaho since the early 1980s.
 This designation will ensure that "517,000 acres of Wilderness and over 316 miles of rivers as Wild and Scenic Rivers will be protected in perpetuity for future generations," and public accessibility to these areas will increase from the creation of seven new public right of ways.

 Idaho Conservation League also works all across Idaho to protect the state's wild landscapes.

 In South Idaho, ICL is working to prevent a new wind farm development at China Mountain.
 Although ICL supports renewable energies including wind and solar generation because they protect Idaho's clean air, China Mountain is home to an abundance of wildlife species including elk and sage grouse.
 ICL believes that new wind projects should not jeopardize intact wilderness lands or wildlife habitat and advocate for new projects to be places on lands already converted to human uses such as agricultural fields.

 In North-Central Idaho, ICL is working with a variety of stakeholders as part of the Clearwater Basin Collaborative (CBC).
 The CBC "was established in 2008 to bring together representatives from business, conservation, government and tribal interests to resolve land management conflicts in the Clearwater Basin."
 The group is currently working on an agreement that will protect the landscape while also allowing for recreation, rural economic development, and forest health and management.

 In Central Idaho, Idaho Conservation League is currently leading the effort to establish the Boulder White Clouds Wilderness by supporting the Central Idaho Economic Development and Recreation Act (CIEDRA).
 This bill, sponsored by Idaho Rep. Mike Simpson, has been under consideration for several years and has been introduced to congress during each of Simpson's terms.
 The bill, once approved, would provide for "voluntary retirement of grazing allotments, grants for local community development, preservation of some off-road vehicle routes, and small land conveyances for local parks and other public works."

 Staff

+In December 2023, Brad Smith was announced as the conservation director for ICL.

 In August 2020, Idaho Conservation League added new staff namely, Dainee Gibson and Katie Jay.